LeidyGil/leidygil.github.io/SQL_English.md

 SELECT amount, strftime('%m',sale_date) as sale_month, strftime('%Y',sale_date) as sale_year FROM sales;
 ```
 ### Extracting both the month and year
-We have learned to extract the month and the year FROM a date.
+We have learned to extract the month and the year from a date.
 However, how could we extract both data in a single column?
-To extract both the month and the year FROM a date in a single column, you can use the function strftime('%m-%Y').
+To extract both the month and the year from a date in a single column, you can use the function strftime('%m-%Y').
 This will allow you to get a result in the format "month-year".
 ```sql
 SELECT amount, strftime('%m-%Y',sale_date) as month_year FROM sales;
 ```
-### Extractions and WHERE
+### Extractions and Where
-We are asked to show all sales FROM the year 2012.
-For this, we will use the strftime function to extract the year FROM the dates, and then filter by the indicated year:
+We are asked to show all sales from the year 2012.
+For this, we will use the strftime function to extract the year from the dates, and then filter by the indicated year:
 ```sql
 SELECT * FROM sales WHERE strftime('%Y', sale_date) = '2012';
 SELECT * FROM sales WHERE strftime('%Y',sale_date) = '2015';